bitsnark/bitsnark-lib/README.md

 6. In case of discrepancy, the verifier can publish a challenge transaction<sup>*</sup> and claim the prover's stake if and only if the result published by the prover is shown to be incorrect
 7. If this doesn't happen within an agreed-upon time window, the prover can claim his own stake back and the proof is considered valid

-\* <sub>Because of the high cost of a challenge in transaction fees - a cost that will be deducted from the prover's stake even if he is honest - the verifier is required to add a fee to the challenge transaction which is transferred to the prover immediately.
+\* <sub>Because of the high cost of a challenge in transaction fees - a cost that will be deducted from the prover's stake even if he is honest - the verifier is required to add a predefined payment to the challenge transaction which is transferred to the prover immediately.
 It should be equal to the cost incurred by the challenge, but significantly lower than the prover's stake.</sub>

 In many cases it is possible and desirable to bind some of the protocol transactions to outputs of other, non-protocol transactions, hinging those transactions on the outcome of the protocol transactions (i.e. letting the prover unlock some previously locked funds only by supplying a proof that the verifier can not refute).